-The DynaRithmic® TWAIN Library (also known as DTWAIN) is a powerful programmer's library that will allow you to easily integrate TWAIN image acquisition from any TWAIN scanner or digital camera into your applications.
+The DynaRithmic® TWAIN Library (also known as DTWAIN) is an open source, powerful programmer's library that will allow you to easily integrate TWAIN image acquisition from any TWAIN scanner or digital camera into your applications.

 DTWAIN is implemented as a 32-bit and 64-bit Dynamic Link Library (DLL).

 DTWAIN is supported under Windows XP / Windows 7 / Windows 8 / Windows 10 operating systems.

 Note: For 64-bit TWAIN drivers and devices, the application developed must be 64-bit, plus the 64-bit version of the DTWAIN DLL must be used.

 DTWAIN has over 350 functions that allow you to communicate with your TWAIN device, adding power and flexibility to the library.
 If you're a programmer and you are tired of attempting to get TWAIN image retrieval implemented within your application successfully, or do not want to get bogged down in the details of the hard-to-implement TWAIN specification for communicating with TWAIN devices, this library is exactly what you need.

 Here are some of the features of DTWAIN: